Newsies (musical): London (2022)

 On February 21, 2022, it was announced that the musical was scheduled to open that year in London.
 On March 8, 2022, it was announced that a brand new immersive in the round production directed and choreographed by Matt Cole was to open at the Troubadour Wembley Park Theatre in November 2022 with an official opening on 8 December.
 The original London cast includes Michael Ahomka-Lindsay as Jack Kelly, Bronté Barbé as Katherine Plumber, Moya Angela as Medda Larkin, Samuel Bailey as Specs, Josh Barnett as Race, Cameron Blakely as Joseph Pulitzer, Jack Bromage as Tommy Boy, Alex Christian as Buttons, Arcangelo Ciulla as Ike, George Crawford as Morris Delancey, Ross Dawes as Snyder, Joshua Denyer as Mush, Ross Dorrington as Splasher, Matthew Duckett as Crutchie, Jacob Fisher as Albert, Jamie Golding as Wiesel, Damon Gould as Finch, Alex James-Hatton as Oscar Delancey, Barry Keenan as Nunzio, Ryan Kopel as Davey, Sion Lloyd as Bunsen, George Michaelides as Romeo, Mukeni Nel as Jo Jo, Joshua Nkemdilim as Elmer, Mark Samaras as Mike, and Matt Trevorrow as Henry.
 The production closed on 30 July 2023.
 However, the show is teased to return to the UK as at the final performance as Tristan Baker, producer of Newsies, said “That’s it for Wembley, we’ll see you next year!”.
-The show’s website also says, “Bye for now, but not forever…”.
+The show’s website also said, “Bye for now, but not forever… NEWS COMING SOON” until the end of 2025.
+It has since become a WordPress error page.

 Synopsis

 Act I

 In July 1899, a group of orphaned and homeless newsboys live in a Lower Manhattan lodging house with their informal leader, seventeen-year-old Jack Kelly.
 In the early hours of the morning, Jack tells his best friend, Crutchie, of his dream to one day leave New York for a better life out West ("Santa Fe (Prologue)").
 As the sun rises, the rest of the newsies awaken and prepare for a day on the job, finding as much joy as they can in their life of poverty ("Carrying the Banner").
 At the circulation gate, Jack meets a new newsboy named Davey and his nine-year-old brother Les.
 Unlike the other newsies, the brothers have a home and a loving family, and have been pulled out of school only temporarily to support their parents while their father is out of work with an injury.
 Seeing young Les as an opportunity to sell more papers as a guilt trip, Jack offers to be their partner.
 Meanwhile, the publisher of the New York World, Joseph Pulitzer, expresses his displeasure at his newspaper's declining circulation.
-To increase his profits, he decides to increase the cost of the papers for the newsies, (the newsies first have to buy papers to then go and sell them) ignoring his secretary's concerns that "it's going to be awfully rough on those children" ("The Bottom Line").
+To increase his profits, he decides to increase the cost of the papers for the newsies (the newsies first have to buy papers to then go and sell them), ignoring his secretary's concerns that "it's going to be awfully rough on those children" ("The Bottom Line").